Cube-OS/cubeOS/examples/rust-mission-app/README.rst

 ================================

-This script shows the basic layout a mission application written in Rust will use in order to be successfully registered and run using the Kubos mission applications service.
+This script shows the basic layout a mission application written in Rust will use in order to be successfully registered and run using the CubeOS mission applications service.

 It uses the Rust app API in order to reduce the amount of boilerplate code required.